 Created as a result of the split of Hewlett Packard into two companies in late 2015, the newly formed Hewlett Packard Enterprise (HPE) helps organizations adapt to modern digital demands—to create secure, cloud-enabled, mobile-friendly infrastructures.
 HPE Software, one of four divisions within HPE, drives a significant percentage of the company’s overall profit.

-The company’s journey to Agile began as early as 2001, when some HP teams began iterative development independently.
+The company’s journey to Agile began as early as 2001 when some HP teams began iterative development independently.
 In the years that followed, they went on to experiment with a mix of XP, Kanban and Scrum.
-However, their efforts, while approaching Agile, were limited to individual teams with mixed results.
+However, their efforts, while approaching Agile in business, were limited to individual teams with mixed results.

 To scale Agile adoption beyond a few scattered teams would require a more formalized effort and a methodical approach to ensure business continuity.

 “We needed to respond more quickly to user requests and environmental changes, and reduce the cost of software development using traditional methodologies such as waterfall,” says Peter Vollmer, Distinguished Technologist at HPE.
 “Yet we could not risk compromising core business processes and KPIs.”